busy-mango/fetch-driver/README.md

 --- | --- | --- | --- | --- |
  \>= 65 ✔ | Latest ✔ | Latest ✔ | Latest ✔ | Latest ✔ |

+## Why onion model

+The basic principle of the Onion Model is to process HTTP requests through a series of middleware.
+Each middleware can perform specific operations before or after the request reaches the target handler.
+When a request is sent to the server, it passes through each middleware in sequence before being returned to the client.

+By adding, removing, or modifying middleware, the request processing flow can be easily adjusted.
+This allows developers to customize request handling based on specific requirements.

+The design of middleware allows them to be reused in different applications or projects.
+This saves development time and resources, and promotes code maintainability and scalability.

+The structure of the Onion Model makes it easier to test each middleware individually.
+This enables quick identification and resolution of issues, improving code quality and reliability.

+By adding logging and monitoring capabilities in appropriate middleware, it becomes possible to track, analyze, and monitor requests and responses.
+This helps diagnose issues, provide performance optimization, and enhance user experience.

+In summary, the Onion Model offers a structured and customizable approach to handling HTTP requests.
+Its benefits include flexibility, scalability, and code reusability, allowing developers to better organize and manage the request processing flow.

 ## Installing

 ### Package manager